paultrudel/sda-search/README.md

 ## Crawling the Web

 To facilitate web crawling the Java library Crawler4j was used.
 This library is simple to used and provides all of the tools necessary for basic web crawling.
-Three seed domains were used as starting points for thge crawling and a maximum of 10,000 web pages were visited and parsed.
+Three seed domains were used as starting points for the crawling and a maximum of 10,000 web pages were visited and parsed.

 ## Parsing Web Content